The Flying Fish model:

 – Number of cycles per pulse: 100 cycles per pulse.

+The use of superconducting magnets with a field intensity of 2 T will enhance the interaction of spinor fields and increase the precision of the measured data.
 By creating interference between the frequencies \( f_1 \), \( f_2 \), and \( f_3 \), low-frequency beat components will be generated, which are essential for achieving the desired spinor state transition.
 The differences between these frequencies will produce beat frequencies in the Hz range, specifically 5.63 Hz, enabling controlled modulation of spinor flipping and the associated quantum transitions.
 These low-frequency components are tuned to a target frequency, calculated based on experimental conditions, to match the gravitational effects induced by the spinor fields, analogous to the weak gravitational acceleration observed in orbit (about 8.7 m/s²).

 To verify the predictions of the Flying Fish model, precise measurements of the temporal gradients and their effects on local dynamics are needed.
 One possible approach involves detecting changes in proton precession frequencies due to changes in the temporal gradient.
 The relationship is expressed as:

-\[\Delta \omega = \omega_{\text{prec}} – \omega_L \propto \mathcal{G}_t,\]
+\[\Delta \omega = \omega_{\text{prec}} – \omega_L \propto \mathcal{G}_t\]

 where: